Triumph Tiger 900 GT

 Brakes (F) Twin 320mm floating discs, Brembo Stylema 4 piston Monobloc calipers.
 Radial front master cylinder, Optimised Cornering ABS

 Brakes (R) Single 255mm disc.
-Single piston sliding caliper.
+Brembo single piston sliding caliper.
 Optimised cornering ABS

 Wheelbase 1556mm